-5.3 Flood Management Evaluations (FMEs)
+Flood Management Evaluations

-5.3.1 Summary of Approach in Recommending FMEs
+Summary of Approach in Recommending Flood Management Evaluations

-The RFPG evaluated the identified potential FMEs and, based on the significant needs in the Region, recommended all FMEs that met the TWDB requirements, with the understanding that not all FMEs may be performed during the same planning cycle as they are identified.
+The Trinity RFPG evaluated the identified potential FMEs and based on the significant needs in the region, recommended all FMEs that met the TWDB requirements, with the understanding that not all FMEs may be performed during the same planning cycle as they are identified.
 Recommended FMEs were also required to demonstrate alignment with at least one regional floodplain management and flood mitigation goal developed in Chapter 3.
-Finally, each recommended FME should identify and investigate at least one solution to mitigate the 1% annual chance flood.
-It is the intent that all FMEs with an H&H modeling component will evaluate multiple storm events, including the 1% annual chance flood.
+Finally, each recommended FME should identify and investigate at least one solution to mitigate the 1-percent ACF.
+It is the intent that all FMEs with a hydrologic and hydraulic (H&H) modeling component will evaluate multiple storm events, including the 1-percent ACF.
 The exact solutions identified through performing these FMEs cannot be defined at this time.
-However, it is anticipated that an impact analysis will be performed for all alternatives and project benefits will be tabulated for the 1% annual chance flood to inform any recommended alternatives and to define potentially feasible FMPs under this planning framework.
-Based on these TWDB requirements, the RFPG identified and recommended two main types of FMEs:
+However, it is anticipated that an impact analysis will be performed for all alternatives and project benefits will be tabulated for the 1-percent ACF to inform any recommended alternatives and to define potentially feasible FMPs under this planning framework.
+Based on these TWDB requirements, the Trinity RFPG identified and recommended two main types of FMEs:

 - 1. Recommended FMEs include those that would result in increased flood risk modeling and mapping coverage across the region as they are implemented.
 These types of FMEs have two major implications for the identification of potentially feasible FMSs and FMPs.
 First, a current and comprehensive understanding of flood risk across the basin is necessary to identify high-risk areas for evaluation and development of flood risk reduction alternatives.
-Second, FMPs, and in some cases, FMSs, require a demonstrated potential reduction in flood risk to be recommended in the Regional Flood Plan.
-In order for this metric to be assessed, H&H modeling must be available to compare existing and post-project floodplain boundaries to determine the flood risk reduction potential of a given project. - 2.
+Second, FMPs, and in some cases, FMSs, require a demonstrated potential reduction in flood risk to be recommended in the regional flood plan.
+For this metric to be assessed, H&H modeling must be available to compare existing and post-project floodplain boundaries to determine the flood risk reduction potential of a given project. - 2.
 Recommended FMEs classified as project planning type were also included.
 These FMEs are generally studies or preliminary designs to address a specific, known flood need.
 However, these flood mitigation actions currently lack some or all of the detailed technical data necessary for evaluation and recommendation as an FMP.
 An example would be an existing study that identifies potential drainage construction projects but does not provide a full impacts analysis.
 Completing these components as part of an FME will result in a potentially feasible FMP for consideration during future flood planning efforts.

-The primary reason for not recommending an FME was based on Sponsor input.
+The primary reason for not recommending an FME was based on sponsor input.
 An FME was not recommended if a sponsor indicated that the proposed study is currently in progress, has been competed already, or was no longer a priority they intended to pursue.
 In some cases, multiple FMEs were combined into a single FME for recommendation due to the proximity of the study areas.

-5.3.2 Description and Summary of Recommended FMEs
+Description and Summary of Recommended Flood Management Evaluations